xReniar/OCR-Dataset-Generator/README.md

 # OCR dataset generator
 Training data generator for Text Detection and Text Recognition.
 The training data will be generated following the format specified by the various supported OCR systems.
-The supposted OCR systems are:
+The supported OCR systems are:

 <p align="center">
     <a href="https://github.com/mindee/doctr">